aroojz1/aroojz1.github.io/index.md

 ![Arooj Zahra](/assets/profile_pic.png){: style="width: 300px;" }

-A recent graduate from the University of Maryland, Baltimore County, I received a Bachelor of Science in Information Systems and was awarded academic major honors.
+I’m a BS Information Technology student at The Islamia University of Bahawalpur with a growing passion for healthcare data analytics.
+My studies and projects have strengthened my skills in Statistics, Database Systems, Machine Learning, SQL, Excel, and Power BI, enabling me to turn data into meaningful insights.

 I have experience working as a financial intern at Ameriprise and a teacher, where I collaborated with cross-functional teams.
 Here are some of my [projects](https://aroojz1.github.io/portfolio/)

-Down the line, I hope to work in a cross-functional role, ideally as a Product Manager, where I can leverage my business and analytical experience as a supplement to my technical background.
-The intersection of software and hardworking **healthcare** professionals fascinates me, and I seek to develop progressive products that aid humanity as we move toward an increasingly digital age.
+Looking ahead, I hope to work as a Healthcare Data Analyst, using data-driven insights to improve patient outcomes, streamline operations, and support digital transformation in healthcare systems.
+I’m especially inspired by the intersection of technology and healthcare — where data can truly help humanity.